robertmuth/Cwerg/FrontEndDocs/tutorial.md

 Hex strings are prefixed with x, e.g. (x"de ad be ef") and ignore all white space characters.

-Multi-line strings are enclosed in tripple quotes, e.g. """multi-line string:"""", and also come in unescaped (prefix "r") and hex (prefix "x") flavors.
+Multi-line strings are enclosed in triple quotes, e.g. """multi-line string:"""", and also come in unescaped (prefix "r") and hex (prefix "x") flavors.